How to Prevent Damping Off in Seed Trays and Starter Pots

 Can Damping Off Be Treated?

-By the time a seedling has collapsed, treatment options are limited.
+Once damping off is visible, treatment options are limited.
 Some fungicidal products exist for specific situations, but for most home gardeners and small growers, prevention is far more reliable than cure.

 - Were trays and tools sanitized?